Caroline1000/druid/docs/content/ingestion/schema-design.md

 * Dimensions are fields that can be filtered on or grouped by.
 They are always single Strings, arrays of Strings, single Longs, single Doubles or single Floats.
 * Metrics are fields that can be aggregated.
 They are often stored as numbers (integers or floats) but can also be stored as complex objects like HyperLogLog sketches or approximate histogram sketches.

 Prior to ingesting into Druid, it is worth identifying the important dimensions and metrics for your particular use case and designing ingestion with these in mind.
 The most performant Druid clusters in terms of both ingestion and querying will have good rollup (number of events / number of rows in Druid).
 Rollup will be best with lower cardinality dimensions.
-Sending the raw data through a normalization process (ETL) can improve rollup.
+Cleaning data through ETL prior to ingestion can decrease cardinality and improve rollup.
 Good rollup will decrease the size of the datasource and will allow you to save on storage costs.

 ### High cardinality dimensions (e.g. unique IDs)